HOW TO CHOOSE AND USE A LAWYER

 Lawyer Referral Service for the Elderly

 Everyone aged 60 or older is eligible for a free, half-hour consultation with an attorney.
-In many communities, this Rhode Island Bar Association program holds legal clinics at senior organizations or Ask A Lawyer programs designed to provide you with information concerning relatively simple matters.
+In many communities, this Rhode Island Bar Association program, funded by the Rhode Island Department of Elderly Affairs and Rhode Island Bar Foundation, holds legal clinics at senior organizations or Ask A Lawyer programs designed to provide you with information concerning relatively simple matters.
 For immediate legal information, you may be referred to an attorney through the Lawyer Referral Service for the Elderly, Monday through Friday, 9:00 a.m. to 5:00 p.m., by telephone: (401) 521-5040 or by email email@example.com.

 Pro Bono Program